Home

 Hollywood has an unnatural fondness for secular religiosity, desperately wanting the comfort of an afterlife without any of the specificity of an actual religious teaching.
 This is how we get inoffensively spiritual but otherwise kind of fine films like Ghost and What Dreams May Come.
 I can now confidently add The Discovery to my carefully curated collection of annoyingly agnostic fables.

-As high concept low effort science fiction, it’s a great premise: How would the world react to proof of an afterlife.
-The film actually answers that pretty quickly: a giant uptick in suicides to get to the “other” place.
-I didn’t really understand that, but it didn’t smack me in the face like the following four anger-inducing touchpoints:
+As high concept, low effort science fiction “How would the world react to proof of an afterlife?” is a great premise, and the film actually answers it pretty quickly: a giant uptick in suicides to get to the “other” place.
+I didn’t really understand that particular impulse, but it didn’t smack me in the face like the following four anger-inducing touchpoints:

 We All Have Souls Trust Me Bro